 There are many types of assistantships available on a competitive basis to incoming students.
 In order to be considered for an assistantship, you must complete the assistantship application and submit it with your application materials.
 Current students are automatically considered for assistantships each year.

-Assistantship stipends are currently $11,610 per month for a master’s student and $12,339 per month for a doctoral student.
+Assistantship stipends are currently $11,610 per academic year for a master’s student and $12,339 per academic year for a doctoral student.
 The total award is equivalent to the annual stipend plus a tuition waiver of $3,600 (resident) or $10,950 (non-resident) per semester.
 Students pay just $25 per semester for tuition and fees of around $1,095 per semester.